 In 2017 Pernilla took her second season as a ski instructor in New Zealand.
 This is the second part of her blog about when one season turns into 4.

 So after having spent all my money on a road trip through Canada and the states, I booked a flight ticket to New Zealand.
 Suddenly I found myself in Queenstown airport, ski bag in one hand and boot bag in the other, once again absolutely terrified.
 If I had thought Canada was far away, I was now even further away, actually as far away from home as I could get.
-I found myself the coziest house to live in with some other instructors and I realized that Queenstown probably is the most beautiful city in the entire world.
+And yet I was excited to be a ski instructor in New Zealand.
+I found myself the cosiest house to live in with some other instructors and I realised that Queenstown probably is the most beautiful city in the entire world.

 I started working in the ski school and realized that doing a winter season in New Zealand is completely different than anything I had ever tried before.
 In New Zealand, you live in houses down in the villages and you ride a staff bus every morning to go to work on the mountain.
-You work with some of the most dedicated and passionate instructors from all over the world.
+You work with some of the most dedicated and passionate instructors from all over the world, all excited to be a ski instructor in New Zealand.
 You eat a ridiculous amount of pies.
 You teach the nicest and funniest guests.
 You get the opportunity to add all kinds of things to your certification.
 Adaptive skiing, snowboarding, kids certificate, park certificate.
 The possibilities are endless and there are people all around you willing to help you achieve it.

 When you are not working there is endless ways to spend your free time.
 In New Zealand, they have a lot of sunny days and therefore the Kiwi’s use most of their time outdoors.
 They play frisbee golf, they have bbq’s, they join Frodo wandering around the mountains, they surf, they swim, they skateboard and the list continues.
 One thing I figured out is that you will never ever be bored in New Zealand.
 I did figure out a lot of other things too.